 Institutional Accreditation/Certification: Provide copies of award letters and/or certificates as proof of current sponsoring institution accreditation/certification by a regional or national agency (see NAACLS Standard Compliance Guide for recognized accreditors/certifiers).

-Sponsorship Affiliations: Provide letters of intent, signed affiliation agreements or memorandums of understanding (MOUs) from proposed clinical sites, which will accommodate projected numbers of students accepted into the program.
+Sponsorship Affiliations: Provide letters of intent, signed affiliation agreements or memorandums of understanding (MOUs) from proposed clinical/applied learning or academic sites, which will accommodate projected numbers of students accepted into the program.
 For additional pages, click here.